 The original Permanent Portfolio can be backtested for 50 or more years.
 The results are stable and impressive, however my Personal Portfolio improves upon it somewhat.
 We could still choose to invest in the original Permanent Portfolio today and be very happy with the returns.
 Or we could invest in my Growth Portfolio with my specific mix of ETFs (Electronically Traded Funds) and have superior returns.

-The ETF’s I use are US Dollar denominated as I like to diversify in currencies.
-They can all be purchased in GB Pounds or Euro denominated funds if preferred.
+The ETF’s I use are US Dollar denominated as I like to diversify in currencies and their performance is superior to funds in other currencies.
+They can however all be purchased in GB Pounds or Euro denominated funds if preferred.

 It is simply made up of the following 4 assets.
 I have also moved the “cash” part of the portfolio to my Peer to Peer Lender Portfolio (click on each asset to learn more):